DataDog/documentation/content/en/observability_pipelines/setup/datadog_with_archiving.md

 ## Set up Log Archives

 The sample configuration you download later, when you [install the Observability Pipelines Worker](#install-the-observability-pipelines-worker), includes a sink for sending logs to Amazon S3 under a Datadog-rehydratable format.
 To use this configuration, create an S3 bucket for your archives and set up an IAM policy that allows the Workers to write to the S3 bucket.
+Then, connect the S3 bucket to Datadog Log Archives.

+### Create an S3 bucket and set up an IAM policy

 {{< tabs >}}
 {{% tab "Docker" %}}